Julie Anne San Jose: Early life and education

+Career

 1994–2009: Beginnings and Pop Star Kids

 At two and half years old, San Jose sang Donna Cruz’s version of "Habang May Buhay."
 Her mother enrolled her at the Center for Pop Music when she turned three.
 In the same year, she was cast on the children's show Batibot.

 In 1998, San Jose competed in Eat Bulaga!s Little Miss Philippines, where she ended as first runner-up.
 She also competed in Magandang Tanghali Bayans Munting Miss U and was third runner-up.
 She then appeared in a TV advertisement with Sharon Cuneta.

 San Jose did not pursue a full-time show business career until 2005 when she joined Pop Star Kids, a singing competition on QTV (now GTV) hosted by R&B singer-songwriter Kyla.
-Although San Jose did not win the grand prize, she joined Sugarpop, the show's spin-off child singing group composed of her co-finalists Rita Daniela (then known as Rita De Guzman Iringan), Pocholo Bismonte, Renzo Almario, and Vanessa Rangadhol.
+Although San Jose did not win the grand prize, she joined Sugarpop, the show's spin-off child singing group composed of her co-finalists Rita Daniela (then known as Rita De Guzman Iringan), Pocholo Bismonte, Enzo Almario (then known as Renzo Almario), and Vanessa Rangadhol.
 Sugarpop released two studio albums, Sugar Pop and Sugar Pop Repackaged.
 The group had a show on QTV titled Planet Q, where a young San Jose and her groupmates showcased their hosting abilities.
 Sugarpop also performed weekly on the GMA's variety show, SOP.

 She did various soundtracks for Kapuso teleseryes and shows including two for Marian Rivera's Dyesebel: Aking Mundo and Siya Na Nga Kaya.
 In November 2008, she sang the GMA Christmas Station ID, "Awit ng Puso", composed by Simon Peter Tan.

-In 2008, San Jose made her acting debut on GMA Network's afternoon soap opera Gaano Kadalas and Minsan?, where she played a supporting character to Camille Prats and Marvin Agustin.
+In 2008, San Jose made her acting debut on GMA Network's afternoon soap opera Gaano Kadalas ang Minsan?, where she played a supporting character to Camille Prats and Marvin Agustin.